 Margaret T. Lane / Virginia F. Saunders Memorial Research Award

 The Margaret T. Lane / Virginia F. Saunders Memorial Research Award will be given annually to an author or shared among collaborative authors of an outstanding published research (i.e., books, articles, occasional papers) in which government information, either published or archival in nature, form a substantial part of the documented research.
 Preference may be given to publications in library and information science (LIS), but the award is not restricted to the LIS field.
 The award winner receives a contribution of $1000 from Readex.

 Larry Romans Mentorship Award

-The Larry Romans Mentorship Award is given annually by the Government Documents Round Table (GODORT) and the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) of the American Library Association.
+The Larry Romans Mentorship Award is given annually by the Government Documents Round Table (GODORT) and the Rainbow Round Table (RRT) of the American Library Association.
 The purpose of the award is to recognize librarians who, through their sustained mentoring efforts, have made a difference in our profession.
 Each year, the award will honor a librarian who has demonstrated excellence in the area of mentoring, who has successfully encouraged others to serve as mentors, and who has impacted the lives and careers of others through tirelessly devoting time, energy, and talent toward helping others succeed in our profession.
 The award consists of a citation and $1,000.
 The award will be presented at the GODORT Awards Program at the ALA Annual Conference.
 In addition, recognition of the recipient will also take place at beginning of the Stonewall Book Awards Program held at the ALA Annual Conference.